ErinTruong-png/Pandas-Data-Analysis-/README.md

-This is a repository of all of the data cleaning and formating projects that I have worked on.
+This is a repository of all of the data analysis projects that I have been working on includes data cleaning, exploratory analysis, and more!
-I will focus on mainly Pandas and Python demonstrate my technical knowledge on organizing and cleaning data
+The main methods will be Pandas, Matplotlib, and Python